 It is our absolute pleasure to invite you to Hobart for the RANZCOG 2021 Annual Scientific Meeting (RANZCOG 2021 ASM), from 14 - 17 February 2021, to be held at the Hotel Grand Chancellor on Hobart’s beautiful waterfront.

-The theme for this year’s meeting, RANZCOG 2021, ‘A Vision for the Future’ intends to build on last year’s ASM and look ahead to the major challenges we all face as our specialty continues to evolve.
+The theme for this year’s meeting, RANZCOG 2021, ‘A Vision for the Future’ intends to build on the last ASM in 2019 and look ahead to the major challenges we all face as our specialty continues to evolve.
 Our speakers have been carefully chosen to present to you the latest updates, controversies, and future strategies for this current age we live and practice in – one of digital distraction and of course, the current climate emergency, and its effect on women’s health.

 The program will address gender equity issues on a local and global scale, and as opportunities arise for women in alternative fields, what this means in a practical sense.
 We will also bring to you the latest in translational research, and examine the ongoing dilemma of how to ensure appropriate surgical exposure for our trainees, including some possible solutions.